Akunnadove/Machine-Learning/README.md

-# Python-Machine-Learning
+# Machine-Learning
-Development of machine learning models using python
+Development of machine learning models using python and julia